anasfanani/Magisk-Tailscaled/README.md

 ## Limitation

-- This module only support for `arm` or `arm64` architecture, you can download manually.
+- This module only support for `arm` or `arm64` architecture, you can download manually for other architecture.
 - Tailscale binary is designed to run in Linux environment, Some feature might not works properly.
 - MagicDNS currently not working.
+- Runs in userspace mode, read more at [https://tailscale.com/kb/1112/userspace-networking](https://tailscale.com/kb/1112/userspace-networking)
+- Subnet routes is manually routed with socks5-tun, you must define your own ip routes to `tailscaled.tun.up` and `tailscaled.tun.down`

-## Usage
+## Usage of this module

 This module runs `tailscaled` with the following command:

 ```bash
 tailscaled -tun=userspace-networking -statedir=/data/adb/tailscale/tmp/ -state=/data/adb/tailscale/tmp/tailscaled.state -socket=/data/adb/tailscale/tmp/tailscaled.sock -port=41641
 ```
-This command uses a userspace network stack instead of the kernel's network stack, which can be useful on devices where the kernel's network stack is not compatible with Tailscale.
 The state file for tailscaled is stored at `/data/adb/tailscale/tmp/tailscaled.state`, and the log output is written to `/data/adb/tailscale/run/tailscaled.log`.

+## Available command

+- `tailscale`: This command is execute tailscale operation.
+- `tailscaled`: This command is execute tailscaled daemon operation.
+- `tailscaled.service`: This command for manage tailscaled service, you can start,stop,restart daemon and view live logs the tailscaled operation.
+- `tailscaled.tun`: This command is for manage hev-socks5-tunnel.

 ## Example of Using Tailscale

 ### SSH to Termux